Ice713/Interns-Project-9---Basic-PHP---Ruiz/README.md

 First step is to follow along this tutorial from YouTube https://youtu.be/TvX712tpXlc

-And then, place the uploaded file in this repository to the folder, just like how it is done in the Youtube tutorial.
+And then, place the uploaded .php files from this repository to the PHP-CRUD folder you created on Laragon, just like how it is done in the Youtube tutorial.

 For DATABASE FILES
 Please strictly comply:

-When using laragon, add this file to this folder laragon\data\mysql
+When using laragon, add the crud folder from this repository to this folder → laragon\data\mysql

 Or else, the database would appear empty, or worse, disconnected.